Correcting Breast Asymmetry

 Symmetry of the face, body and breasts has been found to be highly attractive across many cultures.
 Breast symmetry has been prized throughout history as it may indicate health, desirability and potentially even increased fertility.
 Equally-sized breasts also make it easier to fit both of your breasts into the same bra.

-Our Breast Specialists will be the first to assure you, however, that ALL breasts are ‘sisters, not twins’.
+Our Breast Specialist Plastic Surgeons on our team will be the first to assure you, however, that ALL breasts are ‘sisters, not twins’.
 What this observation means in essence is that it is unusual to have identical or mirror-image breasts (the same is true of the sides of your face).
 A minor degree of breast asymmetry is very common.

 But for some women, the difference between their breasts is not minor.
 Differences can even be so significant as to appear (when comparing the two sides) as if two entirely different people have been combined into one.
 In this case, a combination of corrective surgical techniques may be required to ensure that you end up with breasts that are attractive and appear to be at least sisters, if not close to twins.